openshift/microshift/docs/default_csi_plugin.md

 #### Path

 The user provided lvmd config should be written to the same directory as the MicroShift config.
-If a MicroShift config doesn't exist, MicroShift will assume default lvmd values.
-These paths will be checked for the config, depending on the user MicroShift is run as.

-1. User config dir: `~/.microshift/lvmd.yaml`
-2. Global config dir: `/etc/microshift/lvmd.yaml`
+If an lvmd configuration file does not exist in `/etc/microshift/lvmd.yaml`, MicroShift will use default values.

 ## System Requirements